Texas 4000 for Cancer: Day-to-Day

 The team strives to have 100% of their food needs met by donations as well.
-They seek out food donations from grocery stores, restaurants, and individuals, often deferring nearly all of their food costs and, therefore, are able to contribute that money to grantmaking instead.
+They seek out food donations from grocery stores, restaurants, and individuals, often deferring nearly all of their food costs and, therefore, can contribute that money to grantmaking instead.
 In 2015, the Sierra and Rockies routes received 100% of their food requirements via donation while on the road.

 ATLAS Ride

 In 2005, the ride organizers conceived the ATLAS ride as an additional event and fundraiser.
-Each year, the community is invited to join the Texas 4000 cyclists for the first day's ride from Cedar Park, TX to Lampasas, TX.
-The ATLAS event has grown to several hundred participants who ride 25-, 50- and 70-mile routes.
+Each year, the community is invited to join the Texas 4000 cyclists for the first day's ride from Cedar Park, TX, to Lampasas, TX.
+The ATLAS event grew to several hundred participants who ride 25-, 50- and 70-mile routes.